 It’s critical to invest in the necessary details when marketing your home, starting with purchasing professional photos.

-While your real estate agent will spearhead most marketing initiatives — like putting your listing on the local MLS as well as other listing websites — you can still help.
+While a local real estate agent will spearhead most marketing initiatives — like putting your listing on the local MLS as well as other listing websites — you can still help.
 Market your house on social media sites and your realtor’s website.
 Don’t forget to ask friends and family to reshare your post with their networks.

 Showings and Open Houses